-In 2014 Lucy visited Mexico with her partner Rufino and was inspired to explore the ideas of language barriers, translation and communication.
+After a trip to Mexico in 2014 with her partner Rufino, Lucy was inspired to explore language barriers, translation and communication in a studio based context.
 In 2016, with support and funding from Leeds Inspired and Arts Council England, Lucy undertook a 6 month research and development project, which drew together professional dance, community practise and academic research.

 Informed by research gathered from the refugee and BSL communities in Yorkshire, academic research and Lucy’s own experience of language barriers, the project culminated in a dance theatre solo, Ruido.

 Ruido was performed at the University Of Sheffield’s Arts and Humanities Festival and at Migration Matters Festival, part of National Refugee Week (both in 2017) as well performed back to the communities who took part in the project and inspired the work.